-Among faculty who chose the university DC plan with mandatory contributions, Table 3 shows the share choosing to contribute to a voluntary DC plan at the end of their first nine months of employment, before and after 2010, and Figure 3a shows the same by month.
-By the end of the first year, participation rates are slightly lower for those hired after 2010 (shown with dark bars), compared to those hired before (shown with light bars).
-Figure 3b shows the voluntary contribution rate over the same period among those making positive contributions.22 New faculty after 2010 chose voluntary contribution rates that were about 1 pp smaller by the end of the first year.
-Figure 3c plots aggregate voluntary contributions averaged over those who participate and those who do not, which is of ultimate interest when evaluating the adequacy of retirement saving.
-In combining the participation and the contribution margins, we observe close to a 1 pp decline in contributions for faculty hired after versus faculty hired before the policy change by the
+Among faculty who chose the university DC plan with mandatory contributions, Table 3 shows the share choosing to contribute to a voluntary DC plan at the end of their first nine months of employment, before and after 2010, and Appendix Fig. A.1a shows the same by month.
+By the end of the first year, participation rates are slightly lower for those hired after 2010, compared to those hired before.
+Appendix Fig. A.1b shows the voluntary contribution rate over the same period among those making positive contributions.
+New faculty after 2010 chose voluntary contribution rates that were about 1 pp smaller by the end of the first year.
+Appendix Fig. A.1c plots aggregate voluntary contributions averaged over those who participate and those who do not, which is of ultimate interest when evaluating the adequacy of retirement saving.
+In combining the participation and the contribution margins, we observe close to a 1 pp decline in contributions for faculty hired after versus faculty hired before the policy change by the end of the first year.
+These patterns indicate an aggregate crowd-out effect that appears quite small.